 Acne is a common skin condition causing pimples on the face and upper torso.

 Acne is caused by an interaction between hormones, skin oils, and bacteria, which results in inflammation of hair follicles.
-Acne is characterized by pimples, cysts, and sometimes abscesses.
+Acne is characterized by many types of abnormal growths (lesions): blackheads or whiteheads (comedones), pimples, surface bumps containing pus (pustules), deeper bumps containing pus (nodules), cysts, and sometimes abscesses.
 Both cysts and abscesses are pus-filled pockets, but abscesses are somewhat larger and deeper.

 Sebaceous glands, which secrete an oily substance (sebum), lie in the dermis, the middle layer of skin.
 These glands are attached to the hair follicles.
 Sebum, along with dead skin cells, passes up from the sebaceous gland and hair follicle and out to the surface of the skin through the pores.

 Acne results when a collection of dried sebum, dead skin cells, and bacteria clogs the hair follicles, blocking the sebum from leaving through the pores.
-If the blockage is incomplete, a blackhead (open comedone) develops; if the blockage is complete, a whitehead (closed comedone) develops.
+If the blockage is incomplete, a blackhead (open comedone) develops.
+If the blockage is complete, a whitehead (closed comedone) develops.
 The blocked sebum-filled hair follicle promotes overgrowth of the bacterium Propionibacterium acnes, which is normally present in the hair follicle.
 This bacterium breaks down the sebum into substances that irritate the skin.
-The resulting inflammation produces the skin eruptions that are commonly known as acne pimples.
-Deeper inflammation produces cysts and sometimes an abscess.
+The resulting inflammation causes the skin eruptions that are commonly known as acne pimples.
+Deeper inflammation causes cysts and sometimes an abscess.

 Acne occurs mainly during puberty, when the sebaceous glands are stimulated by increased hormone levels, especially the androgens (such as testosterone), resulting in excessive sebum production.
-By a person's early to mid-20s, hormone production stabilizes and acne usually disappears.
+By a person's early to mid 20s, hormone levels usually have decreased enough that acne lessens or disappears.
 Other conditions that involve hormonal changes can affect the occurrence of acne as well.
 For example, acne may occur with each menstrual period in young women and may clear up or substantially worsen during pregnancy.
-The use of certain drugs, particularly corticosteroids and anabolic steroids, can cause acne by stimulating the sebaceous glands.
-Certain cosmetics may worsen acne by clogging the pores.
+The use of certain drugs, particularly corticosteroids and anabolic steroids, can worsen acne or cause acne flare-ups.
+Certain cosmetics, cleansers, and lotions may worsen acne by clogging the pores.
+Clothing that is too tight and high humidity and sweating can trigger acne.
+It is not clear whether milk products and high-glycemic diets (see see Glycemic Index) contribute to acne.

-Because acne naturally varies in severity for most people—sometimes worsening, sometimes improving—pinpointing the factors that may produce an outbreak is difficult.
-Acne is often worse in the winter and better in the summer, perhaps because of sunlight's anti-inflammatory effect.
-There is no relationship, however, between acne and specific foods or sexual activity.
+Because acne naturally varies in severity for most people—sometimes worsening, sometimes improving—pinpointing the factors that may cause an outbreak is difficult.
+Acne is often worse in the winter and better in the summer, perhaps because of sunlight's anti-inflammatory effects.
+There is no relationship, however, between acne and inadequate face washing, masturbation, sexual activity, or most aspects of diet (for example, chocolate or greasy or spicy foods).

 Most acne occurs on the face but is also common on the shoulders, back, and upper chest.
 Anabolic steroid use typically causes acne on the shoulders and upper back.

 There are three levels of acne severity: mild, moderate, and severe.
-Yet even mild acne can be vexing, especially to adolescents, who see each pimple as a major cosmetic challenge.
+Yet even mild acne can be distressing, especially to adolescents, who see each pimple as a major cosmetic challenge.

 People with mild acne develop only a few (less than 20) noninflamed blackheads or whiteheads, or a moderate number of small, mildly irritated pimples.
-Blackheads appear as small flesh-colored bumps with tiny, dark dots at their center.
-Whiteheads have a similar appearance but lack the dark dots.
+Pustules, which resemble pimples with yellow tops, may also develop.
+Blackheads appear as small flesh-colored bumps with a dark center.
+Whiteheads have a similar appearance but lack the dark center.
 Pimples are mildly uncomfortable and have a white center surrounded by a small area of reddened skin.

-People with moderate acne have more comedones and pimples and sometimes larger, more inflamed pimples (pustules).
+People with moderate acne have more comedones and pimples and pustules.

 Mild acne usually does not leave scars.
 However, squeezing pimples or trying to open them in other ways increases inflammation and the depth of injury to the skin, making scarring more likely.
-The nodules and abscesses of severe acne often rupture and, after healing, typically leave scars.
-Scars may be tiny, deep holes (ice pick scars); wider pits of varying depth; or large, irregular indentations.
+The cysts and abscesses of severe acne often rupture and, after healing, typically leave scars.
+Scars may be tiny, deep holes (icepick scars); wider pits of varying depth; or large, irregular indentations.
 Acne scars last a lifetime and, for some people, are cosmetically significant and a source of psychologic stress.

 General care of acne is very simple.
 Affected areas should be gently washed once or twice a day with a mild soap.
 Antibacterial or abrasive soaps, alcohol pads, and heavy frequent scrubbing provide no added benefit and may further irritate the skin.
 Cosmetics should be water-based; very greasy products can worsen acne.
-Although there are no restrictions on specific foods (for example, pizza or chocolate), a healthy, balanced diet should be followed (see Overview of Nutrition: Nutritional Requirements).
+Although there are no restrictions on specific foods (for example, pizza or chocolate), a healthy, balanced diet should be followed (see see Nutritional Requirements).
+A low-glycemic index diet and moderation of milk intake might be considered if treatment for acne is ineffective.

 Drugs used to treat mild acne are applied to the skin (topical drugs).
-They work by either killing bacteria (antibacterials) or drying up or unclogging the pores.
+They work by either killing bacteria (antibiotics) or drying up or unclogging the pores.

-Moderate acne is usually treated with antibiotics given by mouth.
+Moderate acne is usually treated with antibiotics given by mouth (orally).
 Typical antibiotics include tetracycline, doxycycline, minocycline, and erythromycin.
 Doctors often combine a topical treatment and an oral antibiotic.
-People may need to take antibiotics for weeks, months, or even years to prevent a recurrence.
+People may need to take antibiotics for about 12 weeks to achieve the maximum benefits.
+If possible, oral antibiotics are stopped and topical treatments alone are used to maintain control.
+Because acne can recur after short-term treatment, therapy may need to be continued for months to years.
 Women who take antibiotics for a long time sometimes develop vaginal yeast infections that may require treatment.

 Other acne treatments are useful for specific people.
 For example, a woman with severe acne that worsens with her menstrual period may be helped by taking oral contraceptives.
-This treatment takes 2 to 4 months to produce results.
+This treatment takes more than 6 months to produce results.

 Doctors sometimes treat large, inflamed nodules or abscesses by injecting corticosteroids into them.
 Occasionally, a doctor cuts open a nodule or abscess to drain it.

 Treatment of severe acne scars depends on their shape, depth, and location.
 Individual scars of any depth may be cut out and the skin sewn back together.
 Wide indented scars can be improved cosmetically in a procedure called subcision, in which small cuts are made under the skin to release the scar tissue.
 This procedure often allows the skin to resume its normal contours.
-Multiple shallow scars may be treated with chemical peels or laser resurfacing (see Noncancerous Skin Growths: Using Lasers to Treat Skin Problems).
+Multiple shallow scars may be treated with chemical peels or laser resurfacing (see see Using Lasers to Treat Skin Problems).
 Dermabrasion, a procedure in which the skin surface is rubbed with an abrasive metal instrument to remove the top layer, also may help remove small scars.
 Sometimes scars are injected with various substances such as collagen, fat, or a variety of synthetic materials.
 These substances may raise the scarred area to make it level with the rest of the skin.
+These injections are temporary and must be repeated every few years.